Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Chemotherapy, or “chemo,” is the treatment of cancer using powerful medicines.
 These medicines work to kill cancer cells or stop them from growing.

-The specific type of medicine and how it is given depends on many factors:
+The specific type of chemotherapy and how it is given depends on many factors:

 Chemotherapy is also used after surgery or radiation to kill any cancer cells that remain.
 Chemotherapy can also be used in combination with radiation therapy to enhance its effects.